QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

 \subsection{Adversarial Robustness Benchmarking}

-We evaluate the adversarial robustness of six models: a Deep Neural Network (DNN), a Convolutional Neural Network (CNN), and four hybrid quantum--classical neural networks (HQCNNs) with distinct entanglement patterns, across three benchmark datasets: MNIST, OrganAMNIST, and CIFAR-10.
-These datasets span increasing levels of visual and structural complexity, enabling a comprehensive assessment of robustness under diverse conditions.
+We evaluate the adversarial robustness of six models: a Deep Neural Network (DNN), a Convolutional Neural Network (CNN), and four hybrid quantum--classical neural networks (HQCNNs) featuring distinct entanglement patterns.
+These evaluations are conducted across three benchmark datasets: MNIST, OrganAMNIST, and CIFAR-10.
+These datasets span varying levels of visual and structural complexity, enabling a comprehensive assessment of robustness under diverse conditions.

-Each model is tested against eight adversarial attacks: FGSM, PGD, APGD, VMIFGSM, C\&W, DeepFool, OnePixel, and Square.
-Robustness is assessed using the Attack Success Rate (ASR), defined as the fraction of originally correct predictions that are successfully flipped by adversarial perturbations.
-For reference, the Original Detection Rate (ODR), corresponding to clean test accuracy prior to attack, is reported alongside each model in the figures.
+Each model is subjected to eight adversarial attacks: FGSM, PGD, APGD, VMI-FGSM, C\&W, DeepFool, One-Pixel, and Square Attack.
+Robustness is quantified using the Attack Success Rate (ASR), defined as the fraction of originally correct predictions that are successfully altered by adversarial perturbations.
+For reference, the Original Detection Rate (ODR), which corresponds to the clean test accuracy prior to any attack, is reported alongside each model in the accompanying figures.

-By jointly examining ODR and ASR across datasets and attack types, we disentangle the trade-off between standard predictive performance and adversarial robustness.
-This unified benchmarking framework enables a systematic comparison between classical and quantum-enhanced architectures, highlighting both their strengths and limitations under adversarial threat models.
+By jointly analyzing the ODR and ASR across datasets and attack methodologies, we disentangle the trade-off between standard predictive performance and adversarial robustness.
+This unified benchmarking framework enables a systematic comparison between classical and quantum-enhanced architectures, highlighting their respective strengths and limitations under established adversarial threat models.